nirrotsh/reactjs_workshop/day01/ex1/README.md

  - Typescript 2.3 or above
  - Webpack 2 and above

-## Day 1, Excersize 1: Hello World
+## Day 1, Exercise  1: Hello World

-By Low and Custome, our first foray into a new framework / language must be an **Hello World** application.
-In this excersize we create such an application, but with a fully working development enviroment - that will serve us for the rest of the workshop.
+In this exercise, we lay down the foundation to the rest of the workshop by setting up a fully working development environment - that we will expand and build upon in the rest of the workshop.

 ### Step1: Install Node.js
 We will use [NVM Windows] to install node.js - because it allows us to control the version of Node.js